• Menu

 With the warm weather finally a mainstay down along the front range urban corridor, it’s time to start getting outside again.
 Most paths at lower elevations will have the snow melted off of them, so it’s the perfect time to take advantage before the weather gets too hot.

-April is actually a prime time to hit the trails of Rocky Mountain National Park because of the smaller crowd sizes.
+April is a prime time to hit the trails of Rocky Mountain National Park because of the smaller crowd sizes.
 Pack some microspikes just in case there is leftover snow, but trails in the lower elevation valley should be fine without them.

 For those out on the western slope or looking for a long weekend getaway, head out to Colorado National Monument between Grand Junction and Fruita.
 Early spring in western Colorado is the perfect time to explore this region without its scorching summer heat.
 It’s also prime mountain biking country.

 That being said, although most ski resort downhill bike trails won’t open for a couple of months, that doesn’t mean you can’t dust off your bike and start easing back into trail rides again.
-Focus on low-elevation trails with minimal tree cover to lessen the chance of a muddy ride!
+Focus on low-elevation trails with minimal tree cover to lessen the chance of a muddy ride.
 Check out Horse Gulch in Durango or Phil’s World in Cortez.

 Break out of an Escape Room